Antigua and Barbuda Driving Directions

 Mainly low-lying, the country’s highest point is Boggy Peak at 405 meters or 1,329 feet.
 Although its average rainfall of 100 millimeters or 4 inches makes it drier than most of the other West Indian islands, the climate is tropical.
 Tourism is the primary industry as its numerous sandy beaches make it an ideal holiday destination.
 Coral reefs surround Barbuda, and the island is home to a wide range of wildlife.
 Cotton, sugar cane and fruits cultivated, and fishing is an essential industry in Barbuda.
 Significant damage was inflicted on Antigua and Barbuda in 1995 by Hurricane Luis when over 75 percent of the property was destroyed or damaged.

-Google maps Antigua and Barbuda
+Google Maps Antigua and Barbuda

 Antigua, the largest of the British Leeward Islands, is partly volcanic and partly coral in makeup.
 Many islets line its northeastern coast, and its central area is a fertile plain.
 Barbuda is a coral island.
 Redonda is a rocky, low-lying islet.